mtolly/rail/README.md

-This includes a library and an executable, performing two functions: a Rail program can be directly run by a Haskell interpreter, or it can be translated to C code, which can then be compiled by any standard C compiler.
+This includes a library and an executable, performing two functions: a Rail program can be directly run by a Haskell interpreter, or it can be translated to C code, which can then be compiled by any standard C99 compiler.

 Usage
 =====